1636 Forum

 4. Support Aligned Administrative, Governance, and Faculty Voices

-For all of the challenges on campus, there are also many many wonderful professors and administrators trying to help Harvard move in the right direction.
-Some feel free and are confident to speak publicly, others do not.
-Some are well funded, some are very much not.
+For all of the challenges on campus, there are also many wonderful professors and administrators trying to help Harvard move in the right direction.
+Some feel free and are confident to speak publicly; others do not.
+Some are well funded; some are very much not.
 We will support aligned administrative, governance, and faculty voices in the hard work ahead.

 5. Remain Apolitical and Narrowly Focused